 25. RELATIONSHIP BETWEEN DIRECTORS INTER-SE

-Directors are related to each other within the meaning of the term "relative"as per Section 2(77) of the Act and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015.
-Details given in Corporate Governance Report forming part of thisreport.
+Directors are related to each other within the meaning of the term "relative"as per Section 2(77) of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015.
+Details given in Corporate Governance Reportforming part of this Annual Report.

 26. PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

 During the year under review the Company has not made any loans or guarantee orprovided any security or made any investments pursuant to the provisions of Section 186 ofthe Companies Act 2013 read with Rules made thereunder.

 27. TRANSACTIONS WITH RELATED PARTIES

 The Company has not entered into any transaction with related party as mentioned inSection 188 of the Companies Act 2013.
-Hence Section 188(1) is not applicable to theCompany.
+Accordingly there is no transaction whichrequired to be reported in Form AOC-2.

 29. RISK MANAGEMENT

 The Risk Management is overseen by the Audit Committee of the Company on a continuousbasis.
 The Committee oversees Company's process and policies for determining risktolerance and review management's measurement and comparison of overall risk tolerance toestablished levels.
 Major risks identified by the businesses and functions aresystematically addressed through mitigating actions on a continuous basis.